-The Effects of Remote Working on Stress & Wellbeing
+The Impact of Remote Working on Wellbeing

 Remote working is becoming a very real way of life for more and more employees so we need to consider its impact.
 Within the last week alone, I’ve listened to a podcast with Louise Puddifoot, heard from my business coach about his company, Warpline, working-from-home between office moves, and have read a white paper by Nuffield Health on the topic.
 Here, I’ve summarised some of the key findings from the white paper, in addition to my own insights as a psychologist.

 Remote working, where the home is the regular or main place of work, accounts for up to 20% of employees’ practice.
 This has increased by almost 28% over the ten years to 2018, due to the flexible nature of the labour market, developments in technology and government support such as the Right to Request Flexible Working.
 Yet remote working is not an easy option and it needs to be properly planned and managed.
 It requires considerable management, time and effort to make it work successfully.